Executive Summary

 From the eHealth case study above, potential risks to the system have been identified as information security, e-discovery, and computer forensics.
 The risk impact, in extreme cases, can result in a shutdown of the system since it is no longer able to safeguard the confidentiality, integrity, and availability of its information, which is a basic requirement for it.
 Of the above-mentioned risks, information security is a high-level risk because its impact is costly to deal with and its threats and vulnerabilities (e.g. alteration of software) are difficult to deal with and are more likely to occur frequently compared to e-discovery and computer forensics risks, which are relatively low-level risks.
 Information security threats are costly and difficult to deal with because as technology advances the landscape of information security changes in tandem and these changes bring with them newer threats and vulnerabilities prompting enterprises to continually invest more and more on risk mitigation measures.

-Communication of the risk
+Communication of the Risk

 Communication of the risk is done through the risk assessment report, which is the output of the last activity in the risk assessment methodology (result documentation).
 A content of the risk assessment report is a description of the threats and vulnerabilities associated with an enterprise’s information asset or information environment (Stoneburner et al, 2002, 26).
 Other contents of the risk assessment report are a measurement of the enterprise’s information risk and recommendations on how to implement controls.
-The risk assessment report is presented to the senior management of an enterprise as a tool to aid in better decision-making on enterprise policy, budget, procedures and system changes concerning management and operations (Stoneburner et al, 2002, 26).
+The risk assessment report is presented to the senior management of an enterprise as a tool to aid in better decision-making on enterprise policy, budget, procedures, and system changes concerning management and operations (Stoneburner et al, 2002, 26).

 Recommendations

 This report recommends that, as the business environment keeps changing enterprises should regularly do an information risk assessment owing to the fact the changes bring with them newer vulnerabilities and threats, which might compromise the effectiveness of their current risk management plan.
 Also, this report is of the recommendation that the findings and recommendations captured in the risk assessment report should be treated with the importance they deserve and enterprises should hasten to implement the recommendations made therein to avoid any financial losses or liabilities such as lawsuits.
-Another recommendation is that health enterprises and other enterprises that are using cloud computing technology need to invest more in information security measures targeted on monitoring and regulating access to information and communication channels.
+Another recommendation is that health enterprises and other enterprises that are using cloud computing technology need to invest more in information security measures targeted at monitoring and regulating access to information and communication channels.

 Conclusion